Rigid connections and $F$-isocrystals: -curvature and rigid flat connections

-We can now prove Theorem~\ref{thm:nilp}.
-As in Corollary \ref{cor:ndR} we denote by $n_{dR}(Z, L, ,r)$ the number of stable rigid rank $r$ flat connections of determinant $L$ on $Z/k$.
+{ As in Corollary \ref{cor:ndR} we denote by $n_{dR}(Z, L, r)$ the number of stable rigid rank $r$ flat connections of determinant $L$ on $Z/k$.
 We use the notation $n_{Dol}(Z,L, r)$ to refer to the number of stable rigid rank $r$ Higgs bundles on $Z/k$ of determinant $L$.

-\begin{proof} Recall that we have a smooth complex projective variety $X/\mathbb{C}$ and a torsion line bundle $L$ as well as an appropriately chosen model $(X_S/S, L_S)$.
+\begin{proof} Recall that we have a smooth complex projective variety $X/\mathbb{C}$ and a torsion line bundle $L$ as well as an appropriately chosen model $(X_S/S, L_S)$ {as in Proposition \ref{prop:nice_models}}.
 The numbers $n_{dR}(X,L, r)$ and $n_{Dol}(X,L, r)$ are equal by virtue of the Simpson correspondence (see \cite[Section 4]{Sim92}) between stable Higgs bundles and irreducible flat connections on $X/\mathbb{C}$.
+Furthermore, we know from Simpson's observation (see Lemma \ref{nilpotent}) that a rigid Higgs bundle has nilpotent Higgs field.